Suicidal Ideation

 2. Know How to Ask

-While asking about suicide may feel awkward and uncomfortable at first, it's important to know how to ask about these thoughts and feelings if your patients display certain behaviors.
+While asking about suicide may feel awkward and uncomfortable at first, it's essential to know how to ask about these thoughts and feelings if your clients display certain behaviors.
 Suicide is broken down into three parts — ideation, intent and plan.
-It can be difficult to determine if your client is at the stage of ideation, where there may only be subtle signs, so making a habit of asking your patients about their thoughts can make these conversations more comfortable.
+It can be difficult to determine if your client is at the stage of ideation, where there may only be subtle signs, so making a habit of asking your clients about their thoughts can make these conversations more comfortable.

 Some clients may never reach the intent stage, while others can go from suicidal ideation to forming ideas for how to carry out suicide within the same day.

-Asking the right questions allows you to notice these changes in your patients and engage in treatment and safety planning activities to decrease risk.
-Here are some questions you'll want to ask your patients if you suspect they may be struggling with suicidal ideation:
+Asking the right questions allows you to notice these changes in your clients and engage in treatment and safety planning activities to decrease risk.
+Here are some questions you'll want to ask your clients if you suspect they may be struggling with suicidal ideation:

 • Are you having any thoughts of suicide or self-harm?